ipfs-shipyard/nomios-web-uikit/src/components/icon/README.md

 # Icon

-A SVG icon with support for sprites via dynamic imports.
+An SVG icon with support for sprites by using the SVG component.

 ## Usage